prometheus/exporter-toolkit/docs/web-configuration.md

   # CA certificate for client certificate authentication to the server.
   [ client_ca_file: <filename> ]

-  # Verify that the client certificate has a Subject Alternate Name (SAN) which includes the following
+  # Verify that the client certificate has a Subject Alternate Name (SAN) which matches the following
   # regex pattern, else terminate connection.
 SAN match can be one or multiple of the following:
   # DNS, IP, e-mail, or URI address from https://pkg.go.dev/crypto/x509#Certificate.
-  [ client_allowed_san_regex: <string> | default ""]

-  # Verify that the client certificate has a Subject Alternate Name (SAN) which includes the following
-  # regex pattern, else terminate connection.
-SAN match can be one or multiple of the following:
-  # DNS, IP, e-mail, or URI address from https://pkg.go.dev/crypto/x509#Certificate.
+Regex expression
+  # is anchored to avoid the confusing case of matching only a subset of the SAN instead of the full string.
   [ client_allowed_san_regex: <string> | default ""]

   # Minimum TLS version that is acceptable.